NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 ![Mutation Frequency](./images/mutation_frequency_app.png)

-### Local vs Cohort Filters
+### Local vs Global Filters

-A portal application's input can include the current cohort or multiple user defined cohorts.
-The application then can either add filters to refine the cohort, create additional cohorts, or display the data in a visualization.
+The GDC Data Portal application's input can be the current cohort or multiple user defined cohorts.
+The application then allow users to add filters refining the cohort, create new additional cohorts, or display the data in a visualization.
 Applications  typically have:

-* **Local filters** that are used to refine the data displayed in the application
+* **Local filters**  Refine the data displayed in the application
-* **Cohort filters** that are used to refine the cohort
+* **Global filters**  Defines the cohort
-* **UI Elements** that are used to display the data in the application
+* **UI Components** Display the data in the application
-* **State** that is used to store the data displayed in the application
+* **State** Stores the data displayed in the application
-* **Actions** that are used to update the state of the application
+* **Actions** Updates the state of the application

 Applications can also create new cohorts.
 These cohorts can be used by other GDC Data Portal applications.
 The figure below illustrates the application components and cohort filters.